bsaal2/oop-concepts/inheritance/inheritance.md

 `
 A derived class with two base classes and these two base classes have one common base class is called multipath inheritance.
 An ambiguity can arrise in this type of inheritance.
 `

+# Some Tips

+> If the constructor is not defined in the Derived Class then by default the constructor of the Parent Class is executed

+> If the constructor is defined in the Derived Class then if we want to use this then we have to call the Parent class constructor using `super` keyword.

+> If the same method is defined in the Child as well as the Parent Class then in case of Child executing that method then the method in Child takes precedence.